How do I buy tickets to the festival?

-There is also a Music Shuttle Bus that does a circuit of the town, finishing at the Festival Arena.
-This bus regularly throughout the Festival and we ask for a gold coin donation.
+There is also a Festival Shuttle Bus that does a circuit of the town every 30 minutes, finishing at the Festival Arena.
+This bus operates regularly throughout the Festival and we ask for a gold coin donation.
 The Shuttle Bus is a low floor bus with pram and wheel chair access.

 Can I bring my own food and alcohol to the festival?

 When do I find out when artists are performing?